 - School of Engineering and Applied Science Graduate Record Academic Requirements.

-- Systems Engineering Degree Program Handbooks.
-These contain specific courses and requirements for each degree plan in Systems Engineering.
+- Engineering Systems & Environment Degree Program Handbook.
+The handbook contains specific courses and requirements for each degree plan in Systems Engineering.

 The information contained on this website is for informational purposes only.
 The Undergraduate Record and Graduate Record represent the official repository for academic program requirements.
 These publications may be found at www.virginia.edu/registrar/catalog/grad.html